Bram1903/MinecraftPlayerCrasher/README.md

 ## Features

-- AntiCrash Bypass (Multiple Methods intented to bypass)
+- AntiCrash Bypass (Multiple Methods intended to bypass)
 - Reflections (This plugin makes use of Reflections to make the plugin work on multiple server versions)
-- Plugin Hider (The plugin will hide itself from /crash, /plugin and /pl for those without permissions to use the crash command.)
+- Plugin Hider (The plugin will hide from /crash, /plugin, and /pl for those without permissions to use the crash command.)
-- Tab Completion (While using /crash you can use tab to auto complete certain options)
+- Tab Completion (While using /crash you can use tab to auto-complete certain options)
 - Options to use all the methods at once (Except the entity method)
+- Update Checker (Upon the server start the plugin will check if there is a newer release on GitHub.)
 - Configuration file (Enable / Disable certain features within the plugin)

 ## Usage/Examples

-/crash (Main command that shows which methods are available)
+/crash (The main command that shows which methods are available)

 /crash (player) (method / all)